Cecil Collins (American football)

-Cecil J. P. Collins (born November 19, 1976) is a former American football running back for the Miami Dolphins of the National Football League (NFL).
+Cecil J. P. Collins (born November 19, 1976) is an American former professional football player who was a running back for the Miami Dolphins of the National Football League (NFL).
+He played college football for the LSU Tigers and McNeese State Cowboys.

-Early years
+Early life

 Collins attended Leesville High School in Leesville in Vernon Parish in western Louisiana.
 There, he amassed 99 touchdowns and 7,833 yards over his high school football career including 3,079 yards during his senior season.
 Leesville was the 4A state runner-up that year and Cecil was selected as Louisiana's very first "Mr. Football".

 Collin's struggles began during his senior season at Leesville when the NCAA Clearinghouse declared that he would be required to retake his ACT Test.
 Cecil had taken the test during his Junior year and had not scored well enough to qualify for Division I schools.
 At the beginning of his Senior season he retook the exam and improved five points giving him an acceptable score.
 After reviewing his case however, the NCAA Clearinghouse notified his family that this improvement was unusual and that it would be necessary for him to retest.
 On his third attempt, Collins failed to make the required score by one point and was forced to sit out his first year at LSU.

 College career

-After sitting out his freshman year he began his football career at LSU in less than grand fashion, sitting out the first game of the season serving a suspension for breaking team rules.
+After sitting out his freshman year he began his football career at Louisiana State University in less than grand fashion, sitting out the first game of the season serving a suspension for breaking team rules.
 After this ignoble beginning, however, Collins compiled 596 yards in his first four games before breaking his leg in the game against Vanderbilt.